 The Communications Authority of Kenya (CA) has issued a one year ultimatum to broadcasters to comply with new rules that require them to ensure 100 per cent signing during news and events of national importance as well as all emergency announcements.
+This means that they have to hire sign language experts to comply with this new regulation.

 The new rules published last week through a gazette notice are seeking to boost information access among persons with disabilities (PWDs).